 - RBCs: Life span decreased because of erythropoietin deficiency, and azotemia.

 - ABGs: pH decreased.
-Metabolic acidosis (less than 7.2) occurs because of loss of renal ability to excrete hydrogen and ammonia or end products of protein catabolism.
+Metabolic acidosis (less than 7.2) occurs because of the loss of renal ability to excrete hydrogen and ammonia or end products of protein catabolism.
 Bicarbonate and PCO2 Decreased.

 - Potassium: Elevated related to retention and cellular shifts (acidosis) or tissue release (RBC hemolysis).
 In ESRD, ECG changes may not occur until potassium is 6.5 mEq or higher.
-Potassium may also be decreased if patient is on potassium-wasting diuretics or when patient is receiving dialysis treatment.
+Potassium may also be decreased if the patient is on potassium-wasting diuretics or when the patient is receiving dialysis treatment.

 - Magnesium, phosphorus: Elevated.